-- Flexible Working across the college is heavily utilised, and supported by senior staff to ensure that staff with caring responsibilities are supported and to encourage a good work life balance - Increased the pay band for our Co-Educators who are predominantly female - Extended its Senior Leadership Group which has created an 70-30% ratio between women and men - Become and committed to remain a real living wage employer - Created development posts where roles are predominantly occupied by women. - Continue to provide opportunities for women to develop into more senior roles.
+- Flexible Working across the college is heavily utilised, and supported by senior staff to ensure that staff with caring responsibilities are supported and to encourage a good work life balance - Extended its Senior Leadership Group which has created an 70-30% ratio between women and men - Become a real living wage employer - Created development posts where roles are predominantly occupied by women. - Continue to provide opportunities for women to develop into more senior roles.